HHPA 140 - Concepts of Athletic Training

 Hours: 3

-Examination of the theoretical knowledge and practical skills in preparation for national certification in personal training.
-Participants will practically apply classroom knowledge during interactive training sessions including performing fitness assessments and creating exercise prescriptions.
+Examination of the theoretical knowledge and practical skills associated with strength and conditioning performance coaching.
+Students will practically apply classroom knowledge during interactive training sessions including performing fitness assessments and creating exercise prescriptions.

 HHPK 324 - Health and Kinesiology for Children